benoram/cfn-codebuild-trigger-and-wait/README.md

-# cfn-customresource-codebuild-tiggerwait
+# cfn-codebuild-tigger-and-wait

-A Custom Resource for CloudFormation that will trigger a build and wait for it to complete
+A CloudFormation script that uses a custom resource to trigger CodeBuild and wait for success.
+A failed build will fail the custom resource.